 The human body has a certain elasticity to it, being made mostly out of water.
 Water is a non-compressible substance.
 The size of the temporary and permanent wound cavity is proportional to how much energy is being transferred from the projectile.
-When bullets at slower velocities pass through the body, the temporary cavity isn’t large enough to stretch the temporary cavity passed what the body can handle.
+When bullets at slower velocities pass through the body, the temporary cavity isn’t large enough to stretch the temporary cavity past what the body can handle.
 There is a commonly accepted rule that a standard projectile needs to travel at speeds greater than 2200 FPS for the temporary cavity to be larger than what the body can handle.

 When a traditional bullet impacts a body greater than 2200 FPS, you start to see significant damage 5-6 inches away from the projectile’s path because of hydraulic shock.
 Hydrostatic shock begins to occur when standard projectile impact velocities exceed that point.

 The 2200 FPS rule does not apply to our rounds.
 Our Civil Defense 45 ACP projectiles flying at 1900 FPS match the temporary cavity and energy transfer of top 223 self- defense rounds flying at 2700 FPS.
 We are able to create this through our superior projectile design.
 The pressure builds in the large cavity in our projectiles, added with the increased velocities of our handgun rounds, leads to wound cavities that match rifle ballistics.